JesterChenpw/TOTK-Master-Mode/README.md

 ##### Masochism options
 - **All enemies scale**: Very unrecommended option unless you want to suffer.
 This makes it so that all map enemies scale automatically if possible, regardless of their map parameters.
 Basically, all camps will be full golden in NG+, and will become full golden at some point after playing in non NG+.
 - **Dangerous Bokoblin Baskets**: Elemental fruits thrown by Bokoblins from their baskets have the area of effect of associated elemental gems.
+- **Demon King Ganondorf buff+**: Demon King Ganondorf buff but on steroids.
+Demon King Ganondorf is even tankier and stronger, and now deletes your heart containers with ALL of his attacks.
+He puts all shields at one durability in one attack and all non-Master Sword weapons that hit him will break in one hit.
 - **Enemy Health Regeneration**: Most of the enemies regenerate slowly their health on a %age basis after 5 seconds untouched, until they regenerated 100% of their health.
 Made by MaxLastBreath.
 - **Hardcore Floating Coliseum**: Very unrecommended option unless you want to suffer.
 This makes the Floating Coliseum way harder than it is in the base mod.
 - **True Demon King's Army+**: True Demon King's Army but on steroids.
 Very painful, and absolutely not balanced.
 WARNING: This may crash your Nintendo Switch hardware.